About Sydney Festival

 Each January, Sydney Festival presents bold and memorable experiences that ignite, unite, and excite the city of Sydney.

-More than any other cultural event, Sydney Festival defines Sydney’s personality.
-Sydney Festival’s audacious contemporary programming positions it at the forefront of arts practice in Australia and as one of the most wonderful arts festivals in the world.
+More than any other cultural event, Sydney Festival reflects Sydney’s personality, while audacious contemporary programming positions it at the forefront of arts practice in Australia and as one of the most wonderful arts festivals in the world.

-Sydney Festival was conceived by the Sydney Committee, the NSW State Government and the City of Sydney to attract Sydneysiders into the city centre during the holiday month of January.
+The Festival of Sydney, as it was known in its inaugural year of 1977, was conceived by the Sydney Committee, the NSW State Government and the City of Sydney to attract Sydneysiders into the city centre during the holiday month of January.

 The Festival has a rich history of bringing the world’s best artists and companies to Sydney stages, and showcasing and nurturing the best of Australia’s homegrown talent.